 The Hall County School System conducts the assessment program as required by federal and state law.
-It is in compliance with the Elementary and Secondary Education Act (ESEA) and Georgia law relative to student assessment and data reporting.
 The Hall County School System interacts with state and federal agencies relative to the assessment program and accountability mandates.
-The testing department handles assessment documents and reports including secure test materials, individual student score reports, and school/district data reports in both paper and electronic formats.
+The testing department handles assessment documents and reports including secure test materials, individual student score reports, and school/district data reports, primarily in electronic format.
 The Hall County School System delivers training/guidance related to the assessment program, assessment data, and accountability mandates to all stakeholders.

-Administrators have provided school personnel with the Code of Ethics for Educators.
+Both the district and school-based administrators have provided school personnel with the Code of Ethics for Educators.
 The Code of Ethics defines the professional behavior of educators in Georgia and serves as the guide to ethical conduct.
-Within this Code of Ethics is Standard 11 which specifically addresses ethics in testing.
+Within this Code of Ethics is Standard 10 which specifically addresses ethics in testing.
 Teachers in each building are required to sign off that they have read and understand the Code of Ethics.
-Copies of the complete testing plan are available in the front office of each school.